Skip to main content

 Constitutional Foundation

-The right to keep and bear arms is protected under both the Second Amendment (incorporated to the states via McDonald v.
+The right to keep and bear arms is protected under both the (incorporated to the states via McDonald v.
 City of Chicago, 2010) and Wisconsin's own Article I, Section 25, ratified in 2010.

 Carry Laws